 Your child may choose to spend some time alone with me, or may wish you to stay.
 Both choices are perfect and natural, it’s what feels most comfortable for your child.

 By the end of our first session you can expect that we’ve taken our first steps to help your child toward positive change.
 We will discuss if it felt like a good fit and if you’d like me to continue working with your child.
 If so, we will schedule your child’s next appointment.
-If something felt off, we can talk more about what we can do to make it a better fit, or I can refer you to another therapist.
 Your child is important, and I am here to help any way I can.